eclipse-ibeji/ibeji/docs/design/README.md

 ### Invoke

-Invoke a resource's command.
+Invoke a command.

 #### Request

-- id - The resource's id.
+- entity_id - The command's id.
 - uri - The uri for the endpoint where the command's response should be delivered.
 - payload - The command's request payload.